-Description and Implication Deferral period on Over Time Transfer of Constructed Goods (PAS 23) for Real Estate Industry cu cu in- cu ca in Ha IF he IFRIC concluded that any inventory prork-in-progress) for unsold units under construction that the entity recognizes is not equalifying asset, as the asset is ready for its tended sale in its current condition (i.e., the developer intends to sell the partially constructed units as soon as it finds suitable astomers and, on signing a contract with a astomer, will transfer control of any work-progress relating to that unit to the astomer).
-Accordingly, no borrowing costs in the capitalized on such unsold real estate ventories. and the Group elected not to defer the FRIC Agenda Decision, it would have the allowing impact in the consolidated mancial statements: finance costs and other charges would have been higher; cost of real estate inventories sold would have been lower; total comprehensive income would have been lower; retained earnings would have been lower; retained earnings would have been lower; and, the carrying amount of real estate inventories would have been lower.
-Until December 31, 2023
+IFRIC Decision on Over TimeThe IFRIC concluded that any inventory (work-in-progress) for unsold units under construction that the entity recognizes is notUntil DecemberTransfer ofconstruction that the entity recognizes is not2023 Transfer of Constructed Goods (PAS 23) for Real Estate Industry Transfer of Constructed again its current condition (i.e., the developer intends to sell the partially constructed units as soon as it finds suitable customers and, on signing a contract with a customer, will transfer control of any work- in-progress relating to that unit to the customer).
+Accordingly, no borrowing costs can be capitalized on such unsold real estate inventories.
+Had the Group elected not to defer the IFRIC Agenda Decision, it would have the following impact in the consolidated financial statements: finance costs and other charges would have been higher; cost of real estate inventories sold would have been lower; total comprehensive income would have been lower; retained earnings would have been lower; and, the carrying amount of real estate inventories would have been lower. er 31,

-Relief Description and Implication Deferral period PIC Q&A No. PFRS 15 requires that in determining the Until December 31, 2018-12-D, transaction price, an entity shall adjust the 2023 Concept of the promised amount of consideration for the Significant effects of the time value of money if the Financing timing of payments agreed to by the parties Component in the to the contract (either explicitly or Contract to Sell implicitly) provides the customer or the and PIC Q&A entity with a significant benefit of financing No. 2020-04, the transfer of goods or services to the Addendum to PIC customer.
-In those circumstances, the Q&A 2018-12- contract contains a significant financing D: Significant component.
-Financing Component There is no significant financing component Arising from if the difference between the promised Mismatch Between consideration and the cash selling price of the Percentage of the good or service arises for reasons other Completion and than the provision of finance to either the Schedule of customer or the entity, and the difference Payments between those amounts is proportional to the reason for the difference.
-Further, the Group do not need to adjust the promised amount of consideration for the effects of a significant financing component if the entity expects, at contract inception that the timing difference of the receipt of full payment of the contract price and that of the completion of the project, are expected within one year and significant financing component is not expected to be significant.
-Had the Group elected not to defer this provision of the standard, it would have an impact in the consolidated financial statements as there would have been a significant financing component when there is a difference between the POC of the real estate project and the right to the consideration based on the payment schedule stated in the contract.
-The Group would have recognized an interest income when the POC of the real estate project is greater than the right to the consideration and interest expense when lesser.
-Both interest income and expense will be calculated using the effective interest rate method. memou.
+Relief Description and Implication Deferral period

+PIC Q&A No. PFRS 15 requires that in determining the Until December 31,

+2018-12-D, transaction price, an entity shall adjust the 2023

+Concept of the promised amount of consideration for the

+Significant effects of the time value of money if the

+Financing timing of payments agreed to by the parties

+Component in the to the contract (either explicitly or

+Contract to Sell implicitly) provides the customer or the

+and PIC Q&A entity with a significant benefit of financing

+No. 2020-04, the transfer of goods or services to the

+Addendum to PIC customer.
+In those circumstances, the

+Q&A 2018-12- contract contains a significant financing

+D: Significant component.

+Financing

+Component There is no significant financing component

+Arising from if the difference between the promised

+Mismatch Between consideration and the cash selling price of

+the Percentage of the good or service arises for reasons other

+Completion and than the provision of finance to either the

+Schedule of customer or the entity, and the difference

+Payments between those amounts is proportional to

+the reason for the difference.
+Further, the

+Group do not need to adjust the promised

+amount of consideration for the effects of a

+significant financing component if the entity

+expects, at contract inception that the timing

+difference of the receipt of full payment of

+the contract price and that of the completion

+of the project, are expected within one year

+and significant financing component is not

+expected to be significant.

+Had the Group elected not to defer this

+provision of the standard, it would have an

+impact in the consolidated financial

+statements as there would have been a

+significant financing component when

+there is a difference between the POC of

+the real estate project and the right to the

+consideration based on the payment

+schedule stated in the contract.
+The Group

+would have recognized an interest income

+when the POC of the real estate project is

+greater than the right to the consideration

+and interest expense when lesser.
+Both

+interest income and expense will be

+calculated using the effective interest rate method.

+memou.